sohale/neopiler/docs/steps-taken.md

 Separate packages for ABI:
 * to "update" or "configure" the ABI support "independently" from the main library development files.

+ABI notes:
+* name mangling (only C++)
+* exception handling (only C++)
+* ABI concerns "pre-compiled" binaries (ABI stability and compatibility)
+* Separation of ABI is not common for C libraries.
+   * C ABI issues are less complex
+      * simpler compilation model of C
+      * C's lack of features like name mangling.

 ##### C vs C++ standard libraries:
 * C++ standard library is compatible at level of interface (and ABI), but the implementation should be different to C (to verify).
 It seems there is partial (degrees of) ABI-compatibility.